Showing posts with label reviews. Show all posts

 David’s grandmother, we learn, was an Australian aborigine from the Kanyu tribe, who “ruled the Cape York Peninsula before Captain Cook was born or thought of.”
 David is proud of being a “quadroon”, and would rather people called him by the nickname and so acknowledge the colour of his skin, “than that they went creeping round the subject trying to avoid it.”
 (All quotations from p.
 82) Better, it seems, to address the thing head on, in a plain-speaking, no-nonsense way.

-Except that one of the first people to refer to David’s skin colour doesn’t realise he is is not white.
+Except that one of the first people to refer to David’s skin colour doesn’t realise he is not white.

 “You don’t look coloured.
 You look a bit tanned, that’s all.” (p.
 70)